SepViT: Separable Vision Transformer: Experimental Results

 \subsubsection{Efficient Components.}

-As mentioned above, SepViT adopts the conditional position encoding (CPE) \cite{CPVT} and the overlapping patch embedding (OPE) \cite{ViT}.
-Therefore, we take the Swin-T+CPVT reported in \cite{Twins} as the baseline and we produce the SepViT-T$\dagger$ with CPE but without OPE to eliminate the influence of other factors.
-As shown in Table \ref{tab:Ablation1} where each component is added in turn to verify their benefits, our SepViT-T$\dagger$ simply equipped with the depthwise separable self-attention block (DSSA) outperforms Swin+CPVT by 0.5\% and it is much faster than Swin with the throughput of 755 images/s.
-Meanwhile, our SepViT-T with CPE, OPE and DSSA achieves 82.0\% top-1 accuracy.
-After employing grouped self-attention block (GSA) and DSSA alternately in the second and third stages, we gain an accuracy improvement of 0.3\%.
+As mentioned above, SepViT adopts the conditional position encoding (CPE) \cite{CPVT}.
+Therefore, we take the Swin-T+CPVT reported in \cite{Twins} as the baseline.
+As shown in Table \ref{tab:Ablation1} where each component is added in turn to verify their benefits, SepViT-T simply equipped with the depthwise separable self-attention block (DSSA) outperforms Swin+CPVT by 1.0\% (from 81.2\% to 82.2\%) and it is much faster with the throughput of 740 images/s.
+After employing grouped self-attention block (GSA) and DSSA alternately in the second and third stages, we gain an accuracy improvement of 0.3\% (from 82.2\% to 82.5\%).
+Moreover, we study whether it makes a difference if the window token is initialized with a fixed zero vector or a learnable vector.
+In contrast to the fixed zero initialization scheme, the learnable window token (LWT) helps SepViT-T to boost the performance to 82.7\%.